surajkamtam/Quantification-of-Window-of-Opportunity-PhD-Thesis/README.md

 The code used for training, testing, and validating the dynamic Threshold Computation using a GRU-Entropy-based anomaly detection model can be found in notebook xxx.
 The saved weights are xxx

-Also, the anomaly detection model's performance has been improved using the Youden J index.
+Additionally, the performance of the anomaly detection model has been improved using the Youden J index.

 ## Vulnerability data
-Additional

-## Code for HPC
-### Running VNC
-### Running Notebook
+Additionally, some vulnerability information is provided; this can also be incorporated in the Window of Opportunity likelihood computation if particular vehicle models and makes that are affected are known.

 ### Citation